Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 ### Serializable
 It is the most higest isolation level, no Dirty Read, Unrepeatable Read and Phantom read, and suggest not to use this isolation level.

+## Important notes
+* The sequence of using the key word to select: from -> where -> group by-> having ->order by
+* `on` follows with conditons concerning with the related table.
+* `where` follows with conditions concerning with the primary table.
+* `INNER JOIN`=`JOIN`.

+## Common Command Lines
+### Check Constraint Foreign Keys
+Use `show create table <table name> to check the structure of the table including constratint foreign key.

+### Delete Constraint Foreign Keys
+Use 'alter table <table name> drop foreign key <constraint name>;'

+### Unequal to
+Use `!=`

+### Include with
+Use `like`
+For exmaple, to find out someone with the name begining with "S", "A" or "B".
+`select * from emp where ename like "A" or ename like "B" or ename like "S";` `select * from emp where ename like 'A' or ename like 'B' or ename like 'S';` **Double quotation marks or single quotation marks are available. ** Use `not like' to mean doesn't include something.

+### Ordering more than one condistions
+Use comma to connect more than one orderring conditions.
+For example, to select informatoin in ascending name order and in descending salary order.
+`select * from ename order by ename desc, sal asc;`

+### Distinct
+`DISTINCT` clause is used to remove duplicate records from the table and fetch only the unique records.
+**The DISTINCT clause is only used with the SELECT statement.**